Riankk123/MIDAS-Summer-Internship2021-Task/README.md

   </li>
 </ul>
 <h2>How to run the Repo ? </h2>
-First download the repository.
+First download the repository and the requirements.
 Open the python notebooks , in which the names of the python notebooks are self explanatory, i.e., MIDAS_Task_2_Step_1.ipynb signifies the notebook for step 1 of Task 2 and so on.
 Then write the path names accoridng to the local system and then execute the cells of the notebook .